Married women could face a huge shortfall in pension savings compared to men according to new research.

 When it comes to saving for retirement, the sooner you start the better.
-Contributions then have years upon years of your working life to build up, while being invested into the stock market which should boost your pot overtime.
+Contributions then have years upon years of your working life to build up, while being invested into the which should boost your pot overtime.

 The contributions you and your employer make will be calculated on your 'qualifying earnings', which is set between £6,240 and £50,000 a year.